ibm-cloud-docs/cloud-databases/hosting-models.md

 Shared compute is a flexible multi-tenant offering for dynamic, fine-tuned, and decoupled capacity selections.

-If you select Shared compute in the UI, next you choose an initial resource allocation preset, **Small** (0.5 CPU and 4 GB RAM) or **Custom** (2 CPU and 4 GB RAM).
-You can then also customize resources for your instance.
+If you select Shared compute in the UI, next you choose an initial resource allocation preset, **Small** or **Custom**.
+Small has a fixed amount of CPU and RAM, but you can change disk.
+Custom can be completely customized.

-If you have higher performance requirements than 2 CPU, you can easily leverage the flexibility of the Shared model.
+If you have higher performance requirements than 2+ CPU, you can easily leverage the flexibility of the Shared model.
 With the ability to select the amount of CPU and RAM resources you receive, performance can be scaled to fit your workload.
-Additionally, if you know that your instance will experience variable demand, use RAM autoscaling to set not only the expected load and duration that would initiate resource scaling, but also the resource and cost limit your database will scale to.

 ## {{site.data.keyword.databases-for}} Isolated Compute
 {: #hosting-models-iso-compute-ui}